Wholly Owned Subsidiary Definition

 - The subsidiary company gets a tag of the parent group since it is merged in the group fully due to the 100% acquisition.

-- Results are been grouped under the parent company at each balance sheet date.
+- Results are grouped under the parent company at each balance sheet date.

-- The subsidiary company gets a good brand name by getting acquired by the top brand thus increasing the valuation and the market share of the parent company by acquiring an established player in the market.
+- The subsidiary company gets a good brand name by acquiring the top brand, thus increasing the parent company’s valuation and market share by developing an established player in the market.

-- Building relations with customers and investors become easy if the parent has strong connections in the market.
+- Building relations with customers and investors becomes easy if the parent has strong connections in the market.

 - Identification of M&A opportunities in the industry is a tough task.